If you’re considering moving to Argentina but aren’t sure where to settle, then you’re in the right place.

 Cordoba is Argentina’s second largest city.
 It is a university town with the lively nightlife that comes with that.
 In Cordoba you’ll have great restaurants, cultural offerings, and museums.

-It is the ideal option for the expat who wants to live in a city but still feel like they went off the beaten path (the beaten path that is Buenos Aires).
+It is the ideal option for the expat who wants to live in a city but still feel like they went off the beaten path (the beaten path being Buenos Aires).
+And the access to nature here is off the charts.

-The province of Cordoba is gorgeous.
-There are mountains and small villages galore to spend your weekends.
+The province of Cordoba is Argentines’ favorite holiday destination.
+There are countless small villages in the mountains where you can spend your weekends.

-This region of Argentina was heavily settled by German immigrants so you’ll find some of the country’s best beer and enjoy tradicional German fare along with your asados.
+This region of Argentina was heavily settled by German immigrants so you’ll find some of the country’s best beer and enjoy traditional German fare along with your asados.

-Villa General Belgrano is home to one of the world’s biggest Oktoberfests outside of Germany and in tiny village La Cumbrecita you’d be forgiven for thinking you woke up in Germany.
+Villa General Belgrano is home to one of the world’s biggest Oktoberfest’s outside of Germany and in tiny touristic village La Cumbrecita you’d be forgiven for thinking you woke up in Germany.

 Related: The Most Beautiful Places in Uruguay

-Jobs here will be limited to tourism unless you arrive with your own job and work remotely.
-With harsh winters, you can expect to be here seasonally, traveling to warmer climates from around June-August.
+Jobs here will be limited to tourism unless you arrive with your own remote work.
+With harsh winters, you can expect to be here seasonally, traveling to warmer climates from around May-August, at least.

 You can apply for jobs at local hostels or a ranch to spend a season in Patagonia’s most beautiful and wild region in the Parque Nacional de los Glaciares.